-Ellis refuses to confirm COVID diagnosis but says she’s received death threats
+Trump attorney refuses to confirm COVID-19 diagnosis, says she’s received death threats

 The Trump campaign says they will continue their legal attempts to overturn the election results as Ellis and Giuliani remain in quarantine